tubbadu/anyToggle/README.md

-# Whatsapp Toggle
+# anyToggle

-toggle WALC application!
+toggle ANY application!

 ## dependencies:

-+ ```walc``` of course :P (or ```walc.AppImage```)
++ a linux distribution (successfully tested on Kubuntu 21.04)
-+ ```xdotool```
++ `python3`

-## preparation
++ `xdotool`

-+ set a window rule to exclude walc application from task manager and from window switcher
+## preparation:

-+ if you want, fix its position (also as a window rule) and remove the border and buttons
++ create a custom shortcut (mine is META+W) that run `path/to/script/anyToggle.py`, or assign this command to a button or a launcher in a panel
-+ assign this script to a button in a panel, so that it will be faster to call it with just a click
++ *[optional]* set a window rule to exclude your application from task manager and from window switcher

-## other applications
++ *[optional]* if you want, fix its position (also as a window rule) and remove the border and buttons

-could be extended to other applications, but needs a bit of work because:
+## known issues:

-+ `IDs[-1]` works for walc because it always has 3 process, and the last one is the GUI one, with other applications you'll need to change the selector, eventually use a `for i in IDs` and raise / minimize every istances of the application, so that only the GUI ones will be involved
+* some application, if the window is closed but they are still running in the background, when relaunched, intead of recreating the window, launch a new istance.
+I don't know how to get around of this problem 😞

-+ the double `runWAhidden()` works for walc because the first one launches the program and the second one raises it, with other applications it may work differently
+* while searching for the application to toggle, this script only checks for the name of each window, so if a browser tab or any other application has *appName* in their title, the script will eventually toggle those window